Mukund-Iyer/SimulinkInterface/README.md

-SimulinkParser
+SimulinkInterface
 ================

-SimulinkParser is a Python utility designed to parse Simulink model files (.slx).
+SimulinkInterface is a Python utility designed to parse Simulink model files (.slx).
 It extracts detailed block-level information, including parameters, masks, and subsystem hierarchies.
 It also has generates interactive SVG files that emulates Simulink model viewer.

 Features
 --------